Slip ring

 Sketch of a cross-section of slip rings for an electric motor.
 In this example, the slip rings have a brush-lifting device and a sliding contact bar, allowing the slip-rings to be short-circuited when no longer required.
 This can be used in starting a slip-ring induction motor, for example.

-A slip ring is an electromechanical device that allows the transmission of power and electrical signals from a stationary to a rotating structure.
+A slip ring or collector ring is an electromechanical device that allows the transmission of power and electrical signals from a stationary to a rotating structure.
 A slip ring can be used in any electromechanical system that requires rotation while transmitting power or signals.
 It can improve mechanical performance, simplify system operation and eliminate damage-prone wires dangling from movable joints.

 Also called rotary electrical interfaces, rotating electrical connectors, collectors, swivels, or electrical rotary joints, these rings are commonly found in slip ring motors, electrical generators for alternating current (AC) systems and alternators and in packaging machinery, cable reels, and wind turbines.
 They can be used on any rotating object to transfer power, control circuits, or analog or digital signals including data such as those found on aerodrome beacons, rotating tanks, power shovels, radio telescopes, telemetry systems, heliostats or ferris wheels.

 A slip ring (in electrical engineering terms) is a method of making an electrical connection through a rotating assembly.
 Formally, it is an electric transmission device that allows energy flow between two electrical rotating parts, such as in a motor.

-Slip rings on a hydroelectric generator;
+Slip rings on a hydroelectric generator: